No matches were found.

 Create a Map

-1. Please see the Quick Start Guide or the How to Create a Map training video for help creating a map.
+1. Please see the User Manual or the How to Create a Fence training video for help creating a map.
 We recommend having at least ½ an acre of property to use the SpotOn Virtual Fence.
 Like any GPS-based system, boundary lines can vary ay times.
 Typically, between 3’ and 10’ of variation.
 For that reason, create your boundary lines at least 15’ from a hazardous area like a road or waterway.

 2. Live on a large property or body of water?
 Check out tips for using the pause feature.